pabma/MuSe-FuTa/README.md

    3) How to run them all, and (later on) in darkness bind them:
       - Download 'runsegms.sh', 'moose.py' and 'checkaxis.py' into [a_name].
-      - Be sure that there is no current file or directory in [a_name] which begins with CT_*.
+      - Be sure that there is no current file or directory in [a_name] which begins with CT_* or any file ending in *.nii.gz.
       - Copy your original CT files to [a_name], and change their names so they begin with CT_*.
       - Run 'sh runsegms.sh' (linux OS).
       - Enjoy some time doing something else while they run.